The Power Of God’s Precepts

 The Difference Between Leading Through Influence Over Authority

-There’s a little known Bible story with a valuable lesson about the difference between leading through influence over authority.
+A little known Bible story with a valuable lesson demonstrates the difference between leading through influence over authority.

 Here’s a summary:

 Athaliah, the wicked queen mother of king Ahaziah, seizes the throne of Judah when king Ahaziah is assassinated.
-And she proceeds to kill all possible heirs to secure her rule.
-But one of those heirs, Joash, an infant, is whisked away and hidden in the temple where he is raised by Johioada the priest.
+And she kills all possible heirs to secure her rule.
+Except one infant heir, Joash, is whisked away.
+And he’s hidden in the temple and raised by Johioada the priest.

-When Joash turns seven, Johoiada the priest, publicly produces him, announces him king, and Athaliah is seized and put to death.
+However, when Joash turns seven, Johoiada hails him king in an orchestrated, public event.
+And queen Athaliah is seized and put to death.

-As king of Judah, Joash now has supreme power.
+Joash is now in supreme power.
 But it is the influence of Jehoiada the priest that governs how he rules.

-According to 2 Kings 12:3, Joash did what was right in the eyes of the Lord all the years Jehoiada the priest instructed him.
+Joash did what was right in the eyes of the Lord all the years Jehoiada the priest instructed him.
+(ESV, 2 Kings 12:3)

-If you read to the story’s conclusion, you learn that after Jehoiada dies, Joash reverses his behavior, morally degrades into a wicked king and is eventually assassinated.
+But there’s a surprise ending.
+Because after Jehoiada dies, Joash morally degrades into a wicked king and eventually assassinated.

 Authority Comes By Position, Influence Comes Through Relationship